delphix/virtualization-sdk/docs/docs/References/Dynamic_UI_Schema_Configuration/Collapsible_Section.md

         ```
         ![Example1](images/Dynamic_UI_Collapse_Object.gif)
     === "Example 2"
         `addressDetails` is an array property which is allowed to collapse and is expanded by default.
-Each array item with `pinCode` and `number` is allowed to collapsed and is collapsed by default.
+Each array item with `pinCode` and `number` is allowed to collapse and is collapsed by default.
         ```json
         {
           "addressDetails": {